 Even if you’re not going to take your mini fridge on road trips, you should still pay attention to the design of the product.
 For example, depending on the placement of the fridge, you may need its door to swing open in a certain direction.
 Many fridges are designed for right-handed people, so they open from left to right.
 However, plenty of them have reversible doors, so if you’re a lefty, pay attention to that feature while deciding on a fridge.

-List of the Best Quiet Mini Fridges (2020)
+Best Quiet Mini Fridges Available Right Now (2021)